Cyb3rPh03nix/ogmedina/README.md

 My name is Oscar Medina, and I am a full-stack web developer.
 Feel free to browse and checkout my [portfolio](https://oscar-medina.com).
 If you have any questions get in contact at my email (ogmdeveloper0@gmail.com)

-- 🔭 I’m currently working on earning a career in web development.
-- 🌱 I’m currently refining my writing in React.js.
+- 🌱 I’m currently learning Java!
 - 👯 I’m looking to collaborate on anything thats awesome!
-- 🤔 I’m looking for help with finding a career!
 - 💬 Ask me about my dogs, current video games, or music instruments!
 - 📫 How to reach me: ogmdeveloper0@gmail.com